Adjective10111/zotero-clone/routes.md

   - 'owner': user - will be filled automatically
 - allowed:
   - 'logo': image file
-  - 'members' - an array of:
+  - 'members' - a JSON string representing an array of:
     - user: userId | email
     - canAdd: boolean
     - canEdit: boolean
     - canDelete: boolean

+    if you do not provide a 'can{access}' key, the default value will be set:
+    - canAdd: true
+    - canEdit & canDelete: false

 #### `GET /{id}`